🌌 Share Your Dreams, Shape the Collective: A Guide to Dream Forums

 Dreams are amazing experiences that happen while you’re asleep and often consist of a sequence of ideas, pictures, and feelings.
 When brain activity is high during REM (Rapid Eye Movement) sleep, they are most prevalent and severe.
 Dreams are believed to help process feelings, memories, and experiences.
 The exact cause of dreaming is still unknown.

-REM (Rapid Eye Movement) sleep is characterized by:
+During REM (Rapid Eye Movement), sleep is characterized by:

 - Quick eye movement